PaulGoes/MIDIsonar/README.md

 int pingmedian[4] = { 2, 3, 3, 2 };
 ```

 The ultrasonic sensors work by sending a ping and measuring the time until they receive the echo.
 In order to prevent rogue measurements, it is possible to send multiple pings, discard the out-of-range measurements and calculate an average.
-The ping medians define how many pings are used for each type of operation: MIDI CC (2), MIDI Notes (3), MIDI Chords (3), and MIDI Pitchbend (2).
+The pingmedian array defines how many pings are used for each type of operation: MIDI CC (2), MIDI Notes (3), MIDI Chords (3), and MIDI Pitchbend (2).

 > [!NOTE]
 > Increasing the number of pings makes the measurements more reliable, but also makes the MIDIsonar react slower to the hand movements.
 So changing the ping medians is an act of balancing reliability vs performance.

 The wiggle rooms are defined at [line 152](https://github.com/PaulGoes/MIDIsonar/blob/b069583abb0d174fe831ef4dbfc4291921db8744/MIDIsonar.ino#L152) of the code.

 ```
 /* initalize the data array with wiggle room */ int wiggleroom[4] = { 10, 10, 10, 0 };
 ```

+The wiggle room is the minimum amount that a new measurement must differ from the previous measurement in order to be processed (in microseconds).
+This prevents that small movements of the hand or small imperfections in the measurements result in false triggerings.
+The wiggleroom array defines the wiggle rooms that are used for each type of operations: MIDI CC (10), MIDI Notes (10), MIDI Chords (10), and MIDI Pitchbend (0).

+> [!NOTE]
+> Increasing the wiggle room prevents false triggerings, but also makes the MIDIsonar react less well to small hand movements.
+So changing the wiggle room is an act of balancing accuracy vs coarseness.

 <br/>